Maximum Debt To Income Ratios For AUS Approval

 In order to get an approved/eligible from DU Findings on loan programs are the following:

-- The only way to get an automated Fannie Mae Automated Underwriting Approval if the front end debt to income ratios are higher that 46.9% is to have a lower mortgage loan amount or a lower mortgage rate.
+- The only way to get an automated Fannie Mae Automated Underwriting Approval if the front end debt to income ratios are higher than 46.9% is to have a lower mortgage loan amount or a lower mortgage rate

-- Another solution in getting a lower front end debt to income ratios is by shopping for a house with lower property tax rates.
+- Another solution is getting a lower front end debt to income ratios is by shopping for a house with lower property tax rates

-Borrowers who need to qualify without mortgage lender overlays can contact The Gustan Cho Team at USA Mortgage at 262-716-8151 or email us at email@example.com.
-We are available 7 days a week, evenings, weekends, and holidays.
+Borrowers who need to qualify without mortgage lender overlays can contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.